Information Overload and the Impact on Decision-Making

 How Information Overload Affects Decision-Making

 Too much information can interfere with clear thinking and decision-making.
+Execution may be difficult or even impossible.

 When the brain becomes overloaded, people often stop processing information effectively and begin to avoid making decisions altogether.